 \section{Introduction}

-Over the previous years, significant effort has been placed in to studying the number density of passive galaxies across cosmic time (e.g.\citealt{Straatman14,Schreiber15,Schreiber18,Merlin19,Valentino20,Shahidi20,Carnall20,Gould23,Weaver22}).
-This field has seen an explosion of results thanks to the James Webb Space Telescope (JWST), which consistently reports high number densities of massive ($\gtrsim 10^{10}\,\rm M_{\odot})$, passive ($\rm sSFR\lesssim 10^{-10}\,yr^{-1}$) galaxies at redshifts $z>2$, even higher than the values claimed pre-JWST \citep{Carnall23,Valentino23,Nanayakkara22,Long23,Alberts23}.
-These observations have moved beyond reporting ``candidates'' for massive-quenched galaxies based on colours, with many now being spectroscopically confirmed \citep{Carnall23b,Carnall24,Nanayakkara22,deGraaff24,Weibel24}, with the highest redshift one being at $z\approx 7$ \citep{Weibel24}.
+Over the previous years, significant effort has been placed in to studying the number density of passive galaxies across cosmic time (e.g. \citealt{Straatman14,Schreiber15,Schreiber18,Merlin19,Valentino20,Shahidi20,Carnall20,Gould23,Weaver22}).
+This field has seen an explosion of results thanks to the James Webb Space Telescope ({\it JWST}), which consistently reports high number densities of massive {($M_{\star}\gtrsim 10^{10}\,\rm M_{\odot}$, {where $M_{\star}$ is the galaxy stellar mass}), passive (specific star formation rate, sSFR$\equiv \rm SFR/M_{\star}\lesssim 10^{-10}\,yr^{-1}$, where SFR is the star formation rate)} galaxies at redshifts $z>2$, even higher than the values claimed pre-{\it JWST} \citep{Carnall23,Valentino23,Nanayakkara22,Long23,Alberts23}.
+These observations have moved beyond reporting `candidates' for massive-quenched galaxies based on colours, with many now being spectroscopically confirmed \citep{Carnall23b,Carnall24,Nanayakkara22,deGraaff24,Weibel24}, with the highest redshift one being at $z\approx 7$ \citep{Weibel24}.
 These studies are posing significant constraints on modern cosmological galaxy formation simulations, which for the most part seem to have difficulties in reproducing such high number densities (e.g. \citealt{Valentino23,Hartley23,DeLucia24,Lagos24,Weller24,Vani24,deGraaff24}).
 There are exceptions though.
 For example, \citet{Remus23} show that in their simulation, the number of massive-quenched galaxies at $z\approx 3-5$ agrees reasonably well with observations within the uncertainties.

-Beyond constraining the number density of massive, passive galaxies, the JWST has been used to get exquisite spectra of these galaxies, not only confirming their high redshifts ($z\gtrsim 3$), but also allowing intrinsic properties of galaxies to be inferred (e.g. \citealt{Glazebrook23,deGraaff24,Carnall23b,Carnall24,Nanayakkara22}).
+Beyond constraining the number density of massive, passive galaxies, the {\it JWST} has been used to get exquisite spectra of these galaxies, not only confirming their high redshifts ($z\gtrsim 3$), but also allowing intrinsic properties of galaxies to be inferred (e.g. \citealt{Glazebrook23,deGraaff24,Carnall23b,Carnall24,Nanayakkara22}).
 These galaxies tend to have large stellar masses ($\gtrsim 10^{10.3}\,\rm M_{\odot}$), and star formation histories (SFHs) indicative of relatively short-duration starbursts (few $\sim 100$~Myr).
 These observations are therefore offering a unique opportunity to piece together the picture of massive galaxy formation from the early to the local Universe.